Phenopackets v2

 pheno-ranker -r pxf.json

-The default output is named matrix.txt and it's a N x N bidimensional matrix with a pairwise comparison of all individuals.
+The default output is named matrix.txt.
+It is an N x N matrix with pairwise comparisons for all individuals.

 Test dataset